-The Single Administrative Document (SAD) was set up by the European Community Council on 1 January 1988 with the purpose of standardizing customs documents, harmonizing codification and simplifying procedures in international trade exchanges.
+The single administrative document (SAD) was released by the European Community (EC) Council on 1 January 1988 with the purpose of standardizing customs documents, harmonizing codification and simplifying procedures in international trade exchanges.

-This document has replaced most of the customs declarations forms existing in member states of the European Community and is also used for transit procedures with EFTA countries.
+This document has replaced most EC member states’ customs declaration forms and is also used for transit procedures with EFTA countries.

-Four types of declarations are in existence.
-All use the same form, according to the flow and/or the origin of the goods.
-They are the following:
+Four types of declarations are in use.
+All use the same form, according to the flow and/or origin of the goods:

 |EX:||Declaration for export from the customs territory of the community (EFTA trade excepted)|

-Declaration of placing non-community goods under a customs procedure at destination, in the context of trade between two member states (except trade with EFTA)
+Declaration for placing non-community goods under a customs procedure at destination, in the context of trade between two member states (except trade with EFTA)

 |COM:||Declaration for introduction (import) or dispatch (export) of community goods from or to a member state of the community|

 |EU:||Declaration for import or export of goods from or to an EFTA country|